Accreditation

 Achievement of these standards is monitored and assessed by independent surveyors and for NMHS this is from the Australian Council on Healthcare Standards (ACHS) who visit the health service at least every three years.

-How do NMHS hospitals become accredited?
+How do NMHS hospitals and services become accredited?

 To become accredited, NMHS hospitals and services must: